 Wayland is a very small city located in the state of Michigan.
 With a population of 4,166 people and three constituent neighborhoods, Wayland is the 232nd largest community in Michigan.

 Unlike some cities, Wayland isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wayland are a mix of both white- and blue-collar jobs.
-Overall, Wayland is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Wayland who work in office and administrative support (17.06%), sales jobs (15.38%), and food service (8.50%).
+Overall, Wayland is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Wayland who work in office and administrative support (16.18%), sales jobs (13.52%), and food service (5.73%).

-As is often the case in a small city, Wayland doesn't have a public transportation system that people use for their commute.
+Wayland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Wayland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wayland residents report their race to be White, followed by Asian.
 Important ancestries of people in Wayland include Dutch, Irish, Polish, and European.